Resources for you and your family

 • Prior to administration, it is important to discuss your child’s medical history with their doctor

-• Tell the doctor if they are sick or taking any medication and if they are allergic to any medicines
+• Tell the doctor if your child is sick or taking any medication and if they are allergic to any medicines

 Meningitis and other device-related infections: Intraventricular access device-related infections, including meningitis, were observed with Brineura treatment.
 Infections required treatment with antibiotics and removal of the access device.
 If any signs of infection or meningitis occur, contact your child’s doctor immediately.
 The signs and symptoms of infections may not be readily apparent in patients with CLN2 disease.